Hot weekend ahead! Tracking the tropics

 Tracking the Tropics:

 There are several regions in the Atlantic Basin that has a chance for development in the next week, but the one we’re watching the closest is an area in the Gulf of Mexico.
-This area has a low chance (50%) of forming by Monday.
+This area has a chance (50%) of forming by Monday.
 Hurricane Hilary is a major hurricane and heading toward Southern California as at least a tropical storm.
-Expected rain amounts on normally dry desert and mountains could be catastrophic in some areas.
+Expected rain amounts of only a few inches on normally dry desert and mountains could lead to catastrophic flooding in some areas.

 10-Day Forecast: